-- B. CRITERIA - 1.
-The recipient shall be an Associate Member, Member, or Fellow of the AAFS. - 2.
-The recipient shall have no more than ten (10) years of combined paid employment in any forensic science-related field at the time of nomination. - 3.
-The recipient shall have demonstrated both leadership and outstanding achievement through contributions that have served to advance forensic science and its application to the legal system in a manner that promotes professionalism, integrity, competency, education, research, practice, and collaboration. - C. NOMINATING PROCEDURE
+- 1. The recipient shall be an Associate Member, Member, or Fellow of the $\Delta\Delta FS$ - 2.
+The recipient shall have been eligible for the status of Associate Member of the Academy no more than ten (10) years prior to their nomination. - The recipient shall have demonstrated both leadership and outstanding achievement through contributions that have served to advance forensic science and its application to the legal system in a manner that promotes professionalism, integrity, competency, education, research, practice, and collaboration.